 Some of the symptoms of herpes zoster (shingles) are similar to cellulitis, including:

 However, herpes zoster is characterised by its dermatomal distribution and umbilicated vesicles.
 Antibiotics are not effective against herpes zoster virus, which is treated with antiviral agents, such as aciclovir.

 Venous disease of the lower legs affects around 20% of people aged over 70 years.
 Damage or degeneration of the leg veins is a very common reason for red legs.
-Signs of venous disease may include:
+Signs of venous insufficiency may include: